Ganigobis Formation: Description

 Late Carboniferous (Gzelian) and provides a minimum age for the onset of Karoo-equivalent marine deposition.
 The age of the uppermost argillaceous part of the third deglaciation sequence (297 Ma) was determined from zircons of a tuffaceous bed sampled in a roadcut in the Western Cape Province, South Africa.

 Fossil content

-Among others, the following fossils are reported from the formation:
+Among others, the following fish fossils are reported from the formation: